burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * tries to use [static_cast](https://en.cppreference.com/w/cpp/language/static_cast)
 * if not tries to use [reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast).
-* if not tries to use in addition [const_cast](https://en.cppreference.com/w/cpp/language/const_cast).
+* if not, try to use in addition [const_cast](https://en.cppreference.com/w/cpp/language/const_cast).

 **Private inheritance**.
 In the context of casting, it's worthwhile to mention this as well.
-In addition to the invisibility of variables by the user of the derived class of members of the vase class, it also does not allow the use of implicit typecasting.
+In addition to the invisibility of variables by the user of the derived class of members of the vase class, it also does not allow implicit typecasting.

 ```cpp
 struct A{int a;};